 Oh, what to buy for my friend, sibling, cousin, or neighbor who is looking for great new trail gear?
-Well, lucky for you, we’ve sourced 14 favorites from our trail running buddies who each recommended a gift for this holiday season.
+Well, lucky for you, we’ve sourced 14 favorites from our trail running buddies who each recommended a gift.

 These products should help the beloved trail runner in your life enjoy their off-road running, wherever the singletrack might take them.
-For those budget-minded shoppers among us, you’ll appreciate that almost a third of our choices come in at under $40.
+We tried to pick a range of products in terms of functionality and price, going from $35 to $699.

 Be sure to check out our other gift guides, too: